Yidne21/m-pesa-sdk-v1/README.md

 ```

 ## Contributing
-We welcome contributions to the MPESA SDK.
-If you would like to contribute, please follow these guidelines:
+We welcome contributions to the MPESA SDK from authorized team members.
+To ensure a smooth collaboration process, please follow these guidelines:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).